-The change in the method of data collection from telephone interviewing to an in-home face-to-face approach utilising KantarTNS' weekly RSGB Omnibus survey in May 2005, necessitated a review of the questionnaire to adapt it for CAPI use (Computer Assisted Personal Interviewing).
+The change in the method of data collection from telephone interviewing to an in-home face-to-face approach utilising TNS's weekly RSGB Omnibus survey in May 2005, necessitated a review of the questionnaire to adapt it for CAPI use (Computer Assisted Personal Interviewing).
 In addition, the client group was keen to rationalise the length of the questionnaire and remove questions no longer deemed essential.
+In recent years there have been further updates to the questionnaire, following the inclusion of CAPI interviewing.
+The most recent version of the questionnaire conducted in 2017 is appended, alongside a copy of the instructions provided to the interviewer.
+These documents are located on page 134.